buchupally/aws_iot_tunnel_ssh/README.md

 	-v $PWD:/host \
 	buchupally/aws_iot_tunnel_ssh
 ```
-NOTE: This container only helps with ssh once the tunnel is open on the destination IoT device which needs an agent that listens for the open tunnel message from AWS IoT and runs the localproxy in destination mode.
+NOTE: This container only helps with ssh once the tunnel is open on the destination IoT device.
+The device itself needs an agent that listens for the open tunnel mqtt message from AWS IoT and runs the localproxy in destination mode to open the tunnel.
 See [https://docs.aws.amazon.com/iot/latest/developerguide/agent-snippet.html](https://docs.aws.amazon.com/iot/latest/developerguide/agent-snippet.html) or [https://devopstar.com/2019/11/24/greener-grass-device-setup](https://devopstar.com/2019/11/24/greener-grass-device-setup).